Title: Wild Sex: The Science Behind Mating in the Animal Kingdom

 Did you know that the unique shape of female elephant genitalia makes them immune to rape by male elephants?
 Or that many urban-dwelling birds have difficulty finding mates because their seductive mating calls can’t be heard over the din of city traffic?
 If these are the kinds of fun facts that float your boat, this book might be for you.

-My review copy of this book has spent the last month sitting on my coffee table during dinner gatherings, riding the subway tucked under my arm, and otherwise flashing itself around.
+My review copy of Wild Sex: The Science Behind Mating in the Animal Kingdom has spent the last month sitting on my coffee table during dinner gatherings, riding the subway tucked under my arm, and otherwise flashing itself around.
 Suffice it to say that the title gets a lot of attention and is quite the conversation starter.
 Inside the book, interested readers will find a fun and educational text with an undercurrent of good humor.
 Wild Sex is not a textbook, but the amount of detail may at times be too much; however, it delivers the information in relatively short chapters, ideal for busy people to read in short bursts.
 Readers who love National Geographic and enjoy learning about biology and life sciences are probably going to enjoy this book.

 About the author